crack-byte/react-components/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/crack-byte/react-components/blob/master/LICENSE)

 Welcome to the React Components repository!
-This repository contains a collection of reusable React components developed by Crack Byte.
-These components can be used to enhance your React projects and speed up your development process.
+This repository contains a collection of reusable React components developed by me.
+This library is for the purpose of learning basics of reactjs.So this repo is open for any type of contribution.

 ## Table of Contents
 - [Installation](#installation)